kosli-dev/cli/docs.kosli.com/content/tutorials/get_familiar_with_Kosli.md

     cd quickstart-docker-example
     ```

-## Step 2: Create a Kosli flow
+## Step 2: Create a Kosli Flow

-A Kosli *flow* represents a single business-process, about which
+A Kosli *Flow* represents a single business-process, about which
 you want to record (attest) evidence.
 Different kinds of Kosli *flows* include:
-- How you build and deploy software artifacts for a specific service
+- How you build, test, and deploy software Artifacts for a specific service
 - Defining and applying changes to infrastructure
 - Recording real-time access to production servers
+- Feature-flag changes
 - Required steps when onboarding a new employee

-For this tutorial we are using the first example, building deploying a software binary artifact,
+For this tutorial we are using the first kind:
-where the Flow corresponds to a git repository.
+- the *Flow* corresponds to the git repository
-An artifact could be an application binary, a docker image, a directory, or a file.
+- the Artifact being built and deployed is an `nginx` docker image

-When attesting artifact information, each attestation must be named.
+When attesting evidence, the target of the attestation must be named.
 These names are defined in a yml file.
-You will be using the file called `kosli.yml` in the root of the git repo
+A prepared yml file already exists in the git repository.
-you cloned in the previous step.
-Confirm this file exists by catting it:
+Confirm this yml file exists by catting it:

 ```shell {.command}
 cat kosli.yml
 ```

-which should produce the following output:
+You will see the following output, which specifies the
+existence of an Artifact named `nginx`:

 ```plaintext {.light-console}
 version: 1